Ms. Olivia’s Evening Reads Book Group

 6-7:30 p.m.
 Historical Room

 Looking for a book group?
 Join Ms. Olivia on the 2nd Tuesday of each month.
-This month they are discussing Clock Dance by Ann Tyler.
+May’s title is The Summer Before the War by Helen Simonson.
 Ages 18+.

 Vestavia Hills Library 1221 Montgomery Hwy., Vestavia Hills, Alabama 35216